necrolingus/udemy_docker/nginxwordpressmysql/README.md

 ## Update on renewing certificates
-##### You can run "certbot renew" and it will renew all certificates that expire in less than 30 days
+##### You can run "certbot renew" and it will renew all certificates that expire in less than 30 days.
+But, if you want to use the DNS method or another method, you can still issue this command: certbot certonly --manual --preferred-challenges dns -d 'DOMAIN.net,*.DOMAIN.net'
 ##### Running "certbot certificates" will show which certificates are being managed and their expiration dates

 ##### Remember you .env file like we always created.